-We estimate that the net proceeds from this offering will be approximately \$5.4 million, based upon the public offering price of \$1.50 per Unit and \$1.49 per Pre-funded Unit, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and excluding the proceeds, if any, from the exercise of the Warrants or the Pre-funded Warrants issued pursuant to this offering.
-If the underwriters exercise their option to purchase additional ADSs and Warrants to purchase ADSs in full, we estimate the net proceeds from this offering will be approximately \$6.4 million from the sale of our securities, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by
+We estimate that the net proceeds from this offering will be approximately \$12.1 million, based upon an assumed public offering price of \$2.90 per Unit, the last reported sales price of our ADSs on Nasdaq on January 23, 2019, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and excluding the proceeds, if any, from the exercise of the Warrants or the Pre-funded Warrants issued pursuant to this offering.
+If the underwriters exercise their option to purchase additional ADSs and Warrants to purchase ADSs in full, we estimate the net proceeds from this offering will be approximately \$13.9 million from the sale of our securities, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The actual offering price per Unit or Pre-funded Unit, as the case may be, will be negotiated between us and the underwriters based on the trading of our ADSs prior to the offering, among other things, and may be at a discount to the current market price.